timoderbeste/gpt-sh/README.md

 ## Usage

-First type in the terminal `sgpt2`.
+First type in the terminal `gpt-sh`.
 This will start up the prompt.

 Unlike the original Shell GPT, GPT-SHell functions like an actual shell, where you enter a command and then get a response.
 There are four types of commands: `DO`, and `THINK`, `SHELL`, `CODE`.